-Organizations that rely on engineers and embrace distributed teams gain a competitive advantage in filling essential positions faster, simpler, and with a much more diverse group of candidates.
-But in order to realize the full benefits of this type of working relationship, teams need to be mindful in how they onboard their remote developers.
+Organizations that rely on engineers and embrace distributed teams gain a competitive advantage.
+They can fill essential positions faster, simpler, and with a much more diverse group of candidates.
+But in order to realize the full benefits of this type of working relationship, teams need to be mindful of how they onboard their remote developers.

 Consider that nearly 33% of new hires look for a new job within the first 6 months of starting a position, and 23% of new hires turnover before their first anniversary.
 At Andela, we believe the right onboarding process for remote developers is essential to reducing employee turnover and accelerating productivity and collaboration.